GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Summit
 - completing objectives early limits the number of additional enemy waves
 - Contagion from the Eclipse Protocol gear set can destroy at least 2 waves of drones if one spawns shortly after the previous one
+- equip the jammer pulse for drone rooms
-- foaming a hunter stops him from medkitting
+- foaming a rogue/hunter stops them from medkitting
 - going down or dying on an objective keeps capturing it
 - hunters stand up when deploying most of their skills, giving you time to land a few shots
 - hunters will still be able to melee you when performing cover to cover or running past them, you have to roll to avoid being hit (they also seem to have a 2m melee range)
-- immune reviver drones and warhounds can be disrupted but also destroyed by Hostile Negotiations from the Negotiator’s Dilemma gear set even though no icons will be displayed above them (TODO: verify if warhounds can actually be destroyed)
+- immune reviver drones and warhounds can be destroyed by Hostile Negotiations from the Negotiator’s Dilemma gear set even though no icons will be displayed above them (TODO: verify if warhounds can actually be destroyed)
+- immune reviver drones, turrets and warhounds can be disrupted
 - killing marked targets with Negotiator’s Dilemma counts as skill kills (useful for the Cool Skills Challenge)
+- try to complete multiple objectives at the same time
+- try to complete the hardest objective first (ex: destroying a server in the back of a room)
 - try to leave 1 or 2 mobs alive so you can complete objectives early (reinforcements don't spawn until clearing most mobs in a wave)
 - wait for your teammates before entering a room to allow them to get ready and prevent objectives from triggering early
 - when capturing objectives, don't peek unless you have to, completing objectives is more important than clearing mobs
-- when no mobs are in a room, it's a drone ambush
+- when no mobs are in a room, don't go too far from the door as it's a drone ambush
 - when stuck between a door and a wall, fast travel to another player
+- you can build Scorpio stacks on a rotating jammer before it's
 - you can open locked doors by shooting the lock with a chem launcher, it allows you to not alert enemies

 ### Talents